adamsmd/BibScrape/README.md

-# BibScrape: Automatically collect BibTeX entries from publisher websites
+# BibScrape: Scrape and Fix BibTeX Entries from Publisher Websites

-**This version depends on the `python3` branch of `Inline::Python`.
-Until that is released upstream, you may have trouble setting up BibScrape.**

-This is a BibTeX scraper for collecting BibTeX entries from the websites of computer-science academic publishers.
+BibScrape is a BibTeX scraper for collecting BibTeX entries from the websites of computer-science academic publishers.
 I use it personally to make preparing my BibTeX files easier, but more importantly it makes sure all entries are consistent.
 For example, it prevents having "ACM" as the publisher in one place